AhmadShah-1/AAI-464-Stock-Trading/README.md

 ```bash
 python3 models/ensemble_model.py
 ```
 Once the python file executes you should see print statements flowing in.
+It will also generate a plot with the final performance metrics.

 **Option 2 (Execute the notebook):**
 Locate and run `ensemble_model.ipynb`.